Background

 Frequently asked questions

-The following are some general questions and answers that help explain the value for organizations in implementing the Standard.
+The following are general questions and answers that help explain the value for organizations in implementing the Standard.

 Is this about employee mental illness?